 Full disclosure of financial circumstances by both parties is essential in determining Equitable Distribution.
 The court requires that the parties exchange pertinent financial documents, including income tax returns, W-2 forms, 1099 forms, statements K-l, paystubs, statements of account for all financial assets, including bank accounts, retirement accounts and other investments, statements pertaining to life insurance policies having a cash value, and a sworn statement of net worth in the official form required by the State of New York.

 Each party is entitled to retain experts to evaluate marital assets.
-For example, parties may retain appraisers to determine the fair market value of real estate and special evaluators to determine the values of retirement accounts, degrees or licenses earned during the marriage, business interests and significant personal property.
+For example, parties may retain appraisers to determine the fair market value of real estate and special evaluators to determine the values of retirement accounts, business interests and significant personal property.